Sunday's free racing tips: four horses to consider putting in your multiple bets

 Signposts: punting pointers for Sunday's racing

-'We haven't seen anything like the best of him' - Tom Segal with his view on the Prix Jacques le Marois

-The Punt Acca: Harry Wilson's three horse racing tips at Leicester and Ripon on Sunday
+The Punt Acca: Harry Wilson's three horse racing tips from Pontefract on Sunday

 The Racing Post is now available to follow on WhatsApp channels!
 Follow Racing Post Insider on WhatsApp and you can now start receiving messages and alerts for the latest news, tips, insights, live reactions and much more.
 Click the group link and get Racing Post notifications straight to your phone via WhatsApp.